Dr. Bill Freedman, former national board chair at a Conservation Volunteers event, Nova Scotia (Photo by Tamara Mcfarlane)

 There are many ways to get involved and help support our work in Nova Scotia.

-Volunteers play a vital part in furthering the mandate of the Nature Conservancy of Canada (NCC) in Atlantic Canada.
-They bring a unique perspective, varied expertise and unsurpassed enthusiasm to protect the region’s ecological integrity.
-They participate actively in the management of natural areas, monitor species on our properties, report issues such as illegal wood harvesting or vandalism and keep a watchful eye on our nature preserves.
+Volunteers play an important role in the work of the Nature Conservancy of Canada (NCC) in Atlantic Canada.
+They bring a unique perspective, varied expertise and unsurpassed enthusiasm to protect the region’s natural areas.
+They assist with property management, monitor species, report issues such as illegal wood harvesting or vandalism and monitor our nature preserves.

 Conservation Volunteers program

-The Nature Conservancy of Canada's Conservation Volunteers program engages people in the protection of Canada's biodiversity while providing a meaningful, hands-on educational experience in ecologically significant natural areas.
+NCC's Conservation Volunteers program engages people in the protection of Canada's biodiversity.
+The program provides a meaningful, hands-on educational experience in ecologically significant natural areas.
 Our events are carefully designed to ensure your time is dedicated to critical conservation action.

-The Conservation Volunteers program offers volunteers opportunities to join staff on projects designed to contribute to the long-term stewardship of ecologically significant properties owned and managed by NCC and its partners, right across Canada.
-For more information, click here to see events hosted in the Atlantic Region on the Conservation Volunteers website.
+Volunteers join staff on projects designed to contribute to the long-term stewardship of properties owned and managed by NCC and its partners.

-To speak to the Conservation Volunteer Coordinator in NCC's Atlantic Region please contact Laurel Bernard at 506.450.6010.
+To speak to the Conservation Volunteers coordinator in NCC's Atlantic Region, please contact Laurel Bernard at 506-450-6010.

 Volunteers may be recruited to form local stewardship committees.
-These committees are paramount in the maintenance of our nature preserves and provide valuable input regarding future management decisions.
+These committees are paramount in the maintenance of our nature preserves.
+They also provide valuable input on future management decisions.

-Volunteers assist in monitoring plant and animal species in our nature preserves.
+Volunteers help monitor plant and animal species in our nature preserves.
 Amateur and professional botanists and birders contribute important information on the status of rare and endangered species.